 Here are a few ways you can work past the emotional damage and have a fresh start.

-#2 Talk to someone.
-One way to heal those emotional scars is to talk to someone about it.
+One way to heal those emotional scars is to talk to someone about them.
 Letting out those feelings and some of the pain by talking to someone you trust is a good way to start moving beyond your heartache.

-#3 Know you’re not alone.
-When someone is emotionally damaged, it can seem like they’re the only person going through that pain.
-The truth is many people have problems with certain aspects of their emotions, and you’re not the only one feeling the pain.
+When someone is emotionally damaged, they can feel like they’re the only person in the world going through that pain.
+The truth is many people have problems with certain aspects of their emotions, and you’re not the only one feeling pain.
 That thought can help ease some anxiety.

-#4 Try to keep the past where it should be—in the past.
-I know it’s not exactly your fault when you start getting angry at new people for past people’s wrongdoings.
+It’s not exactly your fault when you start getting angry at new people for past people’s wrongdoings.
 However, try to keep what happened in the past in the past.
 [Read: How to stop ruminating – 18 ways to leave your past and be present]

-#5 Avoid drugs and alcohol.
-Alcohol and drug use seems to accompany emotional damage with some people.
+Alcohol and drug use seem to accompany emotional damage in some people.
 If you’re feeling any of the above signs of emotional damage, stay away from these until you’re feeling well enough to handle it.

-#6 Don’t play the blame game.
-Sometimes you’ll want to stick blame on someone for your pain.
+Sometimes you’ll want to blame someone for your pain.
 And while it may be their fault, blaming them for so long will only prolong the damage and make it harder to heal.
 Forgive.

-#7 Realize it takes time.
 You won’t feel better overnight.
 That’s a fact.
 It will take months, and even years, to feel back to normal, and even then, the pain doesn’t go away completely.
-But that emotional damage is what makes you who you are and that’s something you should never want to change completely.
+But that emotional damage is what makes you who you are, and that’s something you should never want to change completely.

 Being emotionally damaged is NOT a bad thing.
 It just means you’ve been through a little more than other people in your life and can still come out strong.
 This is how to know if you fall under that category.